prativa-97/Mouse-Dynamics/README.md

   IIT Kharagpur

-## Group No:- 18
+## Group No: 18
 - Arka Sourav Karmakar         (15EC10007)
 - Nikhil Singh                 (15EC10035)
 - Aryendra Kumar               (15EE10008)
 - Prativa Das                  (15IE10020)
 - Debalina Chowwdhury          (15MF10005)

-## Required python packages:-
+## Required Python Packages:
-  1.Numpy

-  2.Sklearn

-  3.pandas

-  4.time

-  5.math

-## Execution of code:-
-- Open terminal or ide and run the **main.py** file
-- Note: The text files containing the data and python files *should be in same folder*
+  1. `Numpy`
+  2. `Sklearn`
+  3. `pandas`
+  4. `time`
+  5. `math`

-## Steps followed:-
+## Steps followed:
-###### Dataset Collection:-
+###### Dataset Collection:
 - Reference:- Folder named **'\data'**
 - Collected using the mouse.jar application.
 - Continuous data was collected over a period of time by various users

-###### Extracting Dataset:-
+###### Extracting Dataset:
 - Reference:- **extractor.py**
-- In accordance to the 0th element of a row(i.e.-MM/MC/MR..), we have writtens corresponding codes to extract the feature using 1st to last element of the row.
+- Pre-processes the raw data and transform it to contain hold time and latencies for all combination of keystrokes,
-- The basics of mouse movement: X-coordinate, Y-coordinate, Theta value etc are extracted using the written code
+- The basics of mouse movement: X-coordinate, Y-coordinate, Theta value etc are extracted.

-###### Naive- Bayes Classifier:-
+###### `Naive-Bayes Classifier`:-
 - Reference:- **main.py**
+- Data obtained from extractor.py is used as input.
-- Every user is assigned a particular class (0 to n-1 if n users are there)
+- Data for each user is assigned a particular class value (0,1,2,..).
-- Training and testing data for every user is defined after the complete data is extracted using extractor.py
-- X-test, X-train are defined using user data
-- y_train and y_test are assigned as the user class
-- Data is pre-processed
+- train-test split is done separately for each class to ensure train and test set contain appropriate proportions of each class
+- Whole data is then merged, while maintaining the train-test split.
-- Gaussian Naive-Bayes Model is implemented
+- Gaussian Naive-Bayes Model is implemented on the split X_train, X_test, y_train, y_test
 - Accuracy is calculated by taking the ratio of correctly labelled to total points
-- To validate, **five fold cross validation** is used.
+- To validate the stability of the model, **five fold cross validation** is used.

 ## Execution of code:-
 - Open terminal or ide and run the **main.py** file
 - Note: The text files containing the data and python files *should be in same folder*

-## Results:-
-OBTAINED ACCURACY
- ###### 1.When number of classes(users) is 5:-
-           - GaussianNB:- 49.49833%
-           - GaussianNB with 5-fold Cross validation:- 15.798%

- ###### 2.When number of classes(users) is 8:
-           - GaussianNB:-  83.49355%
-           - GaussianNB wit 5-fold Cross validation:- 67.2%

- ###### 3.When number of classes(users) is 9:
-            - GaussianNB:-  94.75419%
-            - GaussianNB wit 5-fold Cross validation:- 80.674%

-## Conclusion:
-We can witness a significant increase in the accuracy when the training dataset is increased.